hamlibdk/HAMLIB-SDK/README.md

 been met (i.e. [PowerShell][] conversion, Ability to compile latest source code to bleeding-edge Hamlib code).

+This project is now moving to support the construction and deployment of latest libraries (i.e. PortAudio, FFTW).
+Most of this will occur under the MSYS2 environment.

 Future kits will be much smaller in distribution size.
 You will be required to build libraries (i.e. Boost [1.76](Boost-1.76.0)] ) as part of the learning process.
 Current packaging preempts known cases of proposed licence and delivery condition changes.